-- We may collect and process the following categories of personal information depending on the nature of our business relationship with you or your organization: Private or work contact information, such as full name, address, telephone number, mobile phone number, fax number and email address, mobile device unique identifier and the IP address of your computer or other online identifiers if you use our services online;
+- We may collect and process the following categories of personal information depending on the nature of our business relationship with you or your organization: Private or work contact information, such as full name, address, telephone number, mobile phone number, fax number, gender, sex, location, images, driver’s licence and email address, mobile device unique identifier and the IP address of your computer or other online identifiers if you use our services online;

 - Information about your interests and preferences and other information obtained by cookies or website analytics tools, in particular your activities when you use our websites or products or other services we offer to you online (such as downloadable content).
 This may include information about which content you download, click or view for how often and how long;

 - Information from publicly available resources, integrity data bases and credit agencies;

 - Information we are legally required to collect to comply with our legal or regulatory obligations, which may include information about relevant and significant litigation or other legal proceedings against you or a third party related to you and interaction with you which may be relevant for antitrust purposes; and

 - Sensitive information.
 In certain circumstances, where required by law or where you have permitted us to do so, we may collect special categories of your personal information which are specifically protected under data protection law.
 In connection with the registration for and provision of access to an event or seminar, we may ask for information about your health for the purpose of identifying and being considerate of any disabilities or special dietary requirements you may have.
 Any use of such information is based on your consent.
 If you do not provide any such information about disabilities or special dietary requirements, we will not be able to take any respective precautions.

 For which purposes do we process, collect, hold, use and disclose your personal information?

 Depending on the nature of our business relation, we may process collect, hold, use and disclose your personal information for the following purposes (“Permitted Purposes“):